danzimmerman/barebones_MAVLink/README.md

 Instead, I printed information about every valid MAVLink message that came in and worked out the specific messages I needed through trial and error.
 I believe that all the message responses in this sketch *are* necessary to establish a "connection" and to get the joystick interface to appear in QGC, but I haven't tested that exhaustively since I got the connection to work.

 I also assume that the connection between QGC and the vehicle controller is perfect.
 With unreliable communications, there may be some re-request messages that would need to be handled that I wouldn't have seen in my testing over a wired link.

+Finally, so far my testing has used the [Blue Robotics Fork of QGroundControl](https://discuss.bluerobotics.com/t/software-updates-8-may-2018/2617).
+I will test this with the latest official version as soon as I can, but I have not done so yet.